bohnertchris/experience-manager-htl.en/help/using/block-statements.md

 It is recommended to use the resource directly when possible due to the following reasons.

 * If you already have the resource, re-resolving using the path is additional, unnecessary work.
-* Using the path when you already have the resource can introduce unexpected results since Sling resources can be wrapped or can by synthetic and not provided at the given path.
+* Using the path when you already have the resource can introduce unexpected results since Sling resources can be wrapped or can be synthetic and not provided at the given path.

 #### Options {#resource-options}